legulegu/blog/README.md

-# Blog for legulegu.com
+# A ghost blog for legulegu.com

-A ghost blog host on heroku for blog.legulegu.com.
+A ghost blog host on heroku for legulegu.com.